dawaa/redux-shapeshifter-middleware/README.md

         headers: {
             'Authorization': 'Bearer #user.token',
             // Above will append the key ("Authorization") to each http request being made
-            // that has the `payload.auth` set to true.
+            // that has the `ACTION.payload.auth` set to true.
             // The value of the key has something weird in it, "#user.token".
 What this means is
             // that when the request is made this weird part will be replaced with the actual
             // value from the Redux store.